-Phase 1 of the Capital Line South extension began early construction works in Spring 2022 and will continue into 2023.
+Phase 1 of the Capital Line South extension began early works construction in 2022 and will continue throughout 2023.
 The competitive process to select a contractor to design and build the extension also launched in 2022, and we anticipate selecting the contractor in early 2024.
 Major LRT construction is anticipated to start in 2024.